Technigo/project-news-site/README.md

 # News Site

 A first assignment in the Bootcamp.
-In this project we were to make a classic new site that looked good on all screensizes using flexbox.
+In this project we were to make a classic new site that were responsive and using flexbox for this.

 ## The problem
 I looked at a lot of other sites and then made a sketch.
 I used flexbox and media queries to solve the problem.